Arasbaran: Arasbaran ecotourism potential

 The declaration by UNESCO of Arasbaran as a UNESCO Biosphere reserve in 1976 was a great endorsement for the region's ecotourism potential.
 More recently, visitors from places as far away as Canada have expressed their amazement with approving words.
 The planned promotion of the Biosphere to the National Park status may farther enhance Arasbaran's environmental significance.

 Arasbaran is home to 215 species of birds, notably the Caucasian black grouse, grey partridge, black francolin, and common pheasant, 29 species of reptiles, 48 species of mammals, notably wild goat, wild boar, brown bear, wolf, lynx, and leopard, and 17 species of fish.
-There is an effort going on to revitalize the extinct sub-species of Caspian red deer local to the area ^{(If extinct then how can it be "revitalised"?)}.
+There is an effort going on to revitalize the locally extinct population of Caspian red deer local to the area.
 The local flora include hornbeam, sumac, and Berberis.
 A unique characteristic of Arasbaran forests is the ubiquity of edible wild trees.
 For instance, a patch of forest between Aghaweye and Oskolou includes hazelnut trees.
 The large walnut and Cornus mas trees, which grow wild alongside streams, provide an important income source for inhabitants.
 More exotic plant species, such as redcurrant, truffle and herbs with application in traditional medicine significantly add to the ecological importance of Arasbaran region.

 Another potential tourist attraction are the summer camps (ییلاق) of semi-settled Tribes of Arasbaran, known as Ilat, who spend five months of the year in uplands for grazing their livestock.
 A tourist, while enjoying the fresh thin air of the mountains, may get a chance to observe the age-long traditional living styles of the locals.
 Some of the attractive sites are Aliabad mountains, meadows above Shojaabad, East Azerbaijan village, and Chaparli and Aqdash summer quarters, all located in a driving distance from Kaleybar.

 Numerous hot springs, scattered all over the region, have been considered as attractions for promoting tourism.
 One example is Motaalleq hot spring therapeutic facility, which is the largest of its kind in Iran.
 The facility, with an area of 12870 m^{2} includes bathing areas, coffee-shop, restaurants, prayer room, and gymnasium.

 In recent years, the local government has organised Zoğal festivals in Kaleybar as a means of promoting tourism.
 In addition, every year, in the second half of October, a Pomegranate Festival is organised in by the provincial authorities in Mardanaqom village.
 The main programme of the festival is the performance of ashugh music.

 Nearly every village in the region has a landmark in its territories.
 Some of these are potential tourism attractions.
 For instance, there is a landmark ancient plane tree in the Kavanaq village, whose photo is presented here.
 The tree is about 3 metres in diameter and is said to have lived for 500 years.
 The villagers have developed interesting oral narratives around the events experienced by the tree.